What is CPD?

 For employers, the primary benefit of CPD is ensuring that standards across the company are high and consistent.
 CPD also promotes greater work engagement from the workforce and general commitment to job roles.
 Having a number of employees undertake CPD, whether concurrently or over a period of time, allows for the sharing of best practice and support.
 CPD also contributes to maximising staff potential and provides a useful benchmark for annual appraisals.

-How many CPD Points/Hour do I Accrue?
+How many CPD Points/Hours do I Accrue?

-7 points for full days attendance
+7 points for full day attendance at the National Sales Conference